usc-isi-digelements/image-thumbnail-with-link/README.md

 # image-thumbnail

-A Polymer Element showing an image-thumnail component and a button-link element.
+A Polymer Element showing an image-thumnail element and a button-link element.

 ### Example
 ```html